 About the Author

-Under Colorado’s Romeo and Juliet law (also called “the close-in-age exemption”) minors under 15 may have consensual sex with partners less than four years older, and minors age 15 or 16 may have consensual sex with partners less than 10 years older.
-Otherwise, people who have consensual sex with partners under 17 – the Colorado ...
+Colorado has a Romeo and Juliet law (also called “the close-in-age exemption” to statutory rape).
+Under this exception: minors under 15 may have consensual sex with partners who are less than four years older, and minors age 15 or 16 may have consensual sex with partners who are less than 10 years older.
+Otherwise, people ...